Back to jobs

 • 4+ years in Site Reliability Engineering, DevOps, or related operational roles with proven experience in Linux/Unix systems administration

-• Strong experience with cloud infrastructure and services across GCP, AWS, and OCI, as well as container orchestration tools like Kubernetes
+• Strong experience with cloud platforms, and container orchestration tools like Kubernetes

 • Expertise in monitoring and observability tools such as Prometheus, Grafana, Splunk, Nagios,